The Soft Bark of Sanity

 “Fuckin A” is an American colloquialism expressing a mix of approval and amazement.

 How appropriate, then — or should I say, how appropriate, zen? — to find this one of all letters represented in the logo for Dog Zen.
-But do not infer from that allusion that DZ is about enlightenment — at least not in the assumed sense of the term as it stands before the world today, and has stood for 2500 years, loaded with attributes and implications arising from the legacy of Buddhism.
+But do not infer from that allusion that DZ is about so-called enlightenment.
+It is not, at least not in the assumed sense of the term as it stands before the world today, and has stood for 2500 years, loaded with attributes and implications arising from the legacy of Buddhism.
 Why not?

-Let it be perfectly clear, I don’t aim to refute Dzogchen, but I do intend to interrogate it, to challenge its goals, premises, methods, and its presumed results.
+Let it be perfectly clear, I don’t aim to refute Dzogchen.
+I have learned immensely from the study of that body of instruction.
+But I do intend to interrogate it, to challenge its goals, premises, methods, and its presumed results.
 Nevertheless, the mere act of questioning Buddhism in this manner may verge toward refutation, especially as some obvious objections may arise naturally regarding the issues in question.
-At moments the interrogation may appear to be hostile.
+At moments, the interrogation may appear to be hostile.
 At others, contemptuous.
 My basic stance, however, is essentially comedic.
 I seek to make fun of Buddhism in all shades and schools, and ultimately to make enlightenment an occasion for fun.
 Dog Zen regards enlightenment as an event in progress, not a state to be attained and retained in some sort of fabled “permanence.”

 Whoever has thought most deeply, loves what is most alive;